 Effect of Sleep

-Happiness, misery, nourishment, emaciation, strength, weakness, virility, sterility, knowledge, ignorance, life and death all these occur depending on the proper or improper sleep.
+Happiness, misery, nourishment, emaciation, strength, weakness, virility, sterility, knowledge, ignorance, life and death all occur depending on the proper or improper sleep.

 Indications of day sleep